MLiserb/up4crypto/Top10_week_news/2024/week_03.md

 5. Bitcoin's full network algorithm has been affected by the US tide by 25%

 6. Spot ETF ETF Dynamics this week

-- .
-General Manager of JPMorgan Chase: In May, the spot will not be approved by Taifang ETF for more than 50%
+- General Manager of JPMorgan Chase: In May, the spot will not be approved by Taifang ETF for more than 50%

-- .
-TD Cowen: SEC is unlikely to approve spot in the short term ETF
+- TD Cowen: SEC is unlikely to approve spot in the short term ETF

+- U.S. SEC postponed Futa’s spot as the ETF’s resolution deadline to March 5

 8. Fed interest rate cuts may be beneficial to DeFi and stable coins